API Integrations

 Timeouts where we do not know if the request was processed, 500 errors that might have partially succeeded.
 Retry with idempotency keys and verify state before proceeding.

-Our retry implementation uses exponential backoff with jitter: immediate first attempt, then delays of 1s, 2s, 4s, 8s before moving the operation to a dead letter queue for manual review.
+Our retry implementation uses exponential backoff with jitter and a backoff ceiling: immediate first attempt, then delays of 1s, 2s, 4s, 8s before moving the operation to a dead letter queue for manual review.

 Circuit breakers and rate limiting